Recommended Insulation Levels

 How Much Insulation Does My Home Need?

-For insulation recommendations tailored to your home, visit the DOE Zip Code Insulation Calculator.
+For insulation recommendations tailored to your home, see recommended R-Values by clicking here to visit Energy Star.

 * These recommendations are cost-effective levels of insulation based on the best available information on local fuel and materials costs and weather conditions.
 Consequently, the levels may differ from current local building codes.
 In addition, the apparent fragmentation of the recommendations is an artifact of these data and should not be considered absolute minimum requirements.